UAE: Expected weather forecast for the coming days

 Wednesday

-WEATHER: Humid by morning with a probability of fog or mist formation over Northern and Eastern areas – partly cloudy to fair – Gradual increase in temperatures.
+WEATHER: Humid over some internal and coastal areas with probability of fog or mist formation by morning – partly cloudy and cloudy at times with probability of light rainfall over some northern and eastern areas – Another decrease in temperatures.

-WIND: Light to moderate Northwesterly winds and fresh at times over the sea with a speed of 10 – 20 reaching 35 km/hr.
+WIND: Light to moderate Northwesterly winds, fresh at times with a speed of 15 – 25 reaching 35 Km/hr.

 Thursday

-WEATHER: Humid by morning over Northern areas with a probability of mist formation – Fair to partly cloudy and hazy at times.
+WEATHER: Humid over some internal and coastal areas with a chance of fog or mist formation by morning – Partly cloudy to cloudy at times with probability of light rainfall eastward.

-WIND: Light to moderate Northwesterly to Southeasterly winds with a speed of 10 – 20 reaching 30 km/hr.
+WIND: Light to moderate Northwesterly winds, fresh at times with a speed of 10 – 20 reaching 35 Km/hr.

 Follow Emirates 24|7 on Google News.